The Early Years

 The last decade of the twentieth century saw the Worcester St John’s CC flourishing with good support for club events and many successes in open time trials and road races.
 Among the outstanding riders, many members recall the abilities and fine character of Alistair Hooper, who despite losing the use of an arm in a motorcycling accident, won both club and open events, including hilly time trials.
 He was tragically killed in an accident in Kempsey in 1992.
 In club events the names of Ian Treadwell, Martin Staines, Marcus Walker, Nathan Preece and Lee Suthard feature as regular winners, with Sam Barden showing his skills in the club low-gear “20″.

-Our club events also often featured outstanding talents such as those of Olympic rider and national champion Ceris Gilfillan, her brother James and international mountain bike specialist Liam Killeen, downhill world champion Tracey Moseley and brother Ed
+Our club events have often featured outstanding talents such as those of Olympic rider and national champion Ceris Gilfillan, her brother James and international mountain bike specialist Liam Killeen, downhill world champion Tracey Moseley and brother Ed

-In the 21st century Stev Price, Rob Nicholls, Mark Corbett and Simon Garrett have topped the leader boards in club and local open time trials.
-Dave Preece has riden his Penny Farthing from lands end to John O’Groats and won the national championships.
-Ex-member Lee Suthard became world masters 3000m Pursuit Track Champion in 2014
+In the 21st century Steve Price, Rob Nicholls, Mark Corbett and Simon Garrett have topped the leader boards in club and local open time trials.
+Dave Preece has riden his Penny Farthing from lands end to John O’Groats and won the national penny farthing championships.
+Ex-member Lee Suthard became world masters 3000 m Pursuit Track Champion in 2014

 In 2015 we hosted the British Paralympic cycling Team at an evening 10, coached by Paul Dring, a club member in the past.